ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Background

 \begin{mycode}[h]

 \lstinputlisting[style=MyScala]{codes/itesolver2.scala} \end{mycode}

-Scientific computing is an interdisciplinary science that solves computational problems in a wide range of disciplines including physics, mathematics, chemistry, biology, engineering, and other natural sciences subjects \cite{ferziger2002computational,griewank2008evaluating,antoulas2005approximation}.
-Those complex computing problems are normally modeled by systems of large-scale PDEs.
-Since it is almost impossible to directly obtain the analytical solution of those PDEs, a common practice is to discretize continuous PDEs into a linear model $A\mathbf{x}=\mathbf{b}$~\cite{arioli1989solving,saad2003iterative} to be solved by numerical methods.
+Scientific computing is an interdisciplinary science that solves computational problems in a wide range of disciplines, including physics, mathematics, chemistry, biology, engineering, and other natural sciences subjects \cite{ferziger2002computational,griewank2008evaluating,antoulas2005approximation}.
+Systems of large-scale PDEs typically model those complex computing problems.
+Since it is almost impossible to obtain the analytical solution of those PDEs directly, a common practice is to discretize continuous PDEs into a linear system $A\mathbf{x}=\mathbf{b}$~\cite{arioli1989solving,saad2003iterative} to be solved by numerical methods.
 The numerical solution of this linear system is usually obtained by an iterative solver~\cite{wilkinson1994rounding,moler1967iterative,demmel1997applied}.

 Code \ref{code:ite_solver} illustrates a typical computing process in iterative methods.
 The vector $\mathbf{x}$ to be solved is typically initialized to an all-zero vector $\mathbf{x}_0$, followed by three steps in the main body: (1) the residual (error) of the current solution vector is calculated as $\mathbf{r} = \mathbf{b} - A\mathbf{x}$; (2) to improve the performance of the estimated solution, a correction vector $\mathbf{p}$ is computed based on the current residual $\mathbf{r}$; and (3) the current solution vector is improved by adding the correction vector as $\mathbf{x} = \mathbf{x} + \mathbf{p}$, aiming to reduce the possible residuals produced in the next calculation iteration.
-The iterative solver stops when a defined convergence criteria is satisfied.
+The iterative solver stops when the defined convergence criteria are satisfied.
 Two widely used convergence criteria are (1) that the iteration index is less than a preset threshold $K$, or (2) that the L-2 norm of the residual ($\text{res}=||\mathbf{b} - A\mathbf{x}||^2$) is less than a preset threshold $\tau$.
-Notably, all the values involved in Figure \ref{code:ite_solver} are implemented as double-precision floating-point numbers to meet the high-precision requirement of mainstream scientific applications.
+Notably, all the values involved in Code \ref{code:ite_solver} are implemented as double-precision floating-point numbers to meet the high-precision requirement of mainstream scientific applications.